tweag/nickel/RATIONALE.md

 consistency, and potentially improving performance and error messages.
-Additionally, native merging is also more ergonomic: in Nickel, merging doesn't rely on an external module system, but works out of the box with plain records, making it to use for other targets than Nix.
+Additionally, native merging is also more ergonomic: in Nickel, merging doesn't rely on an external module system, but works out of the box with plain records, making it possible to use for other targets than Nix.
 Data validation directly leverages metavalues and the contract system, instead of user-defined patterns such as `mkOption` and the like (making them in particular discoverable by e.g. code editors and IDEs)

 ### Dhall: powerful type system